PeterCamilleri/mysh/README.md

 **Option 2 - Against a RailsInstaller install**

 With RailsInstaller (RI) things are a teensy bit more involved.
-RI creates a special Command Prompt with Ruby and Rails icon. to start you need to make a copy of that icon.
+RI creates a special Command Prompt with Ruby and Rails icon.
+To start you need to make a copy of that icon.
 The the target field in properties needs to be updated:

 OLD